 By cleaning the data before you start to go through it, you can focus on the responses that matter.
 Look at each verbatim comment and identify any predominant themes and topics that stick out to you.
 Generally, you want to have a focused set of themes so that you can best understand the analysis.
 If you spread yourself too thin, then it may be difficult to get meaningful data from your responses.

 You can see how many people comment on a particular theme, and then determine whether their response is a positive, neutral, or negative one in that area.
-Using a text analytics software greatly speeds up this process and makes it possible to go through large data sets, which may be challenging for manual practices.
+Using text analytics software greatly speeds up this process and makes it possible to go through large data sets, which may be challenging for manual practices.

 Free Text Questions